 Check this page often for important updates on Connecting St. Louis!

-After three short years since announcing our Connecting St. Louis Plan, Trailnet, together with the City of St. Louis and other partners, funded a major bicycle and pedestrian corridor in one of the busiest traffic zones in the region.
+After three short years since announcing our Connecting St. Louis Plan, Trailnet, together with the City of St. Louis and other partners, funded a major biking and walking corridor in one of the busiest traffic zones in the region.

-The Cortex-Tower Grove Connector will provide safe, simple transportation options for active commuters.
-The design includes a two-way protected bike lane, multiple pedestrian upgrades, traffic calming infrastructure, and signal improvements between the Cortex Metro link stop to Tower Grove Park.
+The Tower Grove Connector will provide safe, simple transportation options for active commuters.
+The design includes a two-way cycle track (protected bike lane), multiple pedestrian upgrades, traffic calming infrastructure, and signal improvements between Tower Grove Park and the Grove.

 CONNECTING ST. LOUIS ROLLS AHEAD